Palestinian PM Rejects Trump Peace Plan Ahead of Unveiling

-WASHINGTON - Palestinian Prime Minister Mohammad Shtayyeh on Monday denounced the long-anticipated Trump administration peace proposal ahead of its unveiling this week, saying it "doesn't constitute a basis for resolving the conflict."
+JERUSALEM - Palestinian Prime Minister Mohammad Shtayyeh on Monday denounced the long-anticipated Trump administration peace proposal ahead of its unveiling this week, saying it "doesn't constitute a basis for resolving the conflict.''

 Shtayyeh spoke to his Cabinet as Israeli Prime Minister Benjamin Netanyahu was visiting Washington for the announcement of President Donald Trump's plan to resolve the Israeli-Palestinian conflict.